“Defy your age — get your body back.”

 What’s your body’s purpose?
 Choose to view your body not as an ornament but as a vessel for living your best life.

-Turning 50 was a gift that allowed me to see aging through a body-positive perspective.
+Turning 50 was a gift that allowed me to see aging from a body-positive perspective.

 I don’t need my younger body back.
 I don’t need to feel or look like I’m 30.